 Authoritative, trustworthy content should also have a high impression count.
 This can mean that the content is relevant for a number of keywords (which gives it a greater chance to be seen) or that it’s relevant for a high search volume term.

-Regardless, it confirms that users see your listing on the SERP, and with what we know about searcher behavior, hardly anyone navigates to page two of Google.
-So, a high impression count can help to confirm that your content offers valuable information, and is being presented to users, most likely, on page one of Google.
+A high impression count can also help confirm that your content offers valuable information and is being presented to users, most likely, on page one of Google.

 #3.
 Search Visibility